Trauma-Informed Play Therapy in Hopkins, Minnesota

 • Lets us focus on what’s best for you, not what insurance says is best for you!

-Find more answers about trauma therapy here, or fill out a contact form.
+Find more answers about play sessions here, or fill out a contact form.
 I would be happy to answer all your questions.

 let's get started